Lakelands railway station: History

-During the planning for the Mandurah line in the late-1990s and early-2000s, Lakelands station was listed as one of four possible future stations between Mandurah station and Warnbro station (then known as Waikiki station), alongside stations at Gordon Road, Paganoni Road (now called Karnup station), and Stakehill Road.
+During the planning for the Mandurah line in the late-1990s and early-2000s, Lakelands station was listed as one of four possible future stations between Mandurah station and Warnbro station (then known as Waikiki station), along with stations at Gordon Road, Paganoni Road (now called Karnup station), and Stakehill Road.
 As such, land was set aside and the line was designed with provisions for future stations at these locations.
 When the Mandurah line opened in December 2007, the 23 km gap between Mandurah and Warnbro stations was the largest gap between stations on the Transperth network.

 Lakelands station was included in the Mandurah North Structure Plan, approved by the City of Mandurah council in June 2006, with plans for transit-oriented development around the site of the future station.
 It was also considered in the 2016 Lakelands West Outline Development Plan, which planned for slightly higher density housing in the blocks surrounding the planned station.
 Despite the station having been planned since before the residential development of the area, four residential lots were created between the proposed car park and Lake Valley Drive, constraining the site and making noise and privacy issues more difficult to solve.

-Construction of the station was suggested in 2011 by the Labor Party opposition, but was left out of its revised Metronet plan in 2015, in favour of Karnup station, 4.5 km north.
+Construction of the station was suggested in 2011 by the Labor Party when it was the opposition, but was left out of its revised Metronet plan in 2015, in favour of Karnup station, 4.5 km north.
 Opposition Leader Mark McGowan said that if elected, he would build Karnup station irrespective of any potential federal funding.
 After winning the 2017 state election, Transport Minister Rita Saffioti reconfirmed Labor's commitment to build Karnup station as part of the wider Metronet infrastructure construction project.